 The majority of dogs infected with Lyme disease remain asymptomatic.
 In 5-10 percent of infected dogs, symptoms develop within 2-5 months of infection.
 Symptoms of Lyme disease in dogs can include fever, lethargy, loss of appetite, joint pain, shifting leg lameness and swollen lymph nodes.
 In rare cases, a serious and sometimes fatal condition called Lyme nephritis can occur, in which Lyme disease causes a progressive kidney failure.

 Lyme disease is treated with antibiotics.
 Doxycycline is the most commonly used antibiotic for treating Lyme disease, but other antibiotics such as amoxicillin, azithromycin, or cefovecin may also be used.
 Your veterinarian may also prescribe an anti-inflammatory medication to help alleviate the joint pain that can be caused by Lyme disease.
-For patients with Lyme nephritis, hospitalization and aggressive fluid therapy are necessary to address kidney failure.
+For patients with Lyme nephritis, hospitalization and aggressive fluid therapy are necessary to try to prevent kidney failure.

 For dogs with uncomplicated Lyme disease, the prognosis is good and most begin to show improvement within 24 to 48 hours of starting treatment.
 For dogs with Lyme nephritis, the prognosis is poor.